xinwenfu/VChat_KSTET_DLL/README.md

 	<img src="Images/I4.png" width=600>

 	* Notice that VChat appears to have crashed after our second message!
-We can see based on the stack's status that we do not need to send a message of length *5000* as was done when the server crashed (in my case).
+Based on the stack's status, we can see that we do not need to send a message of length *5000* as was done when the server crashed (in my case).
 We can see that there is around 100 bytes of space before the series of `A`s stop.
-6. We can now try a few manual tests using the [`telnet`](https://linux.die.net/man/1/telnet) client as shown below.
+6. We can now try a few manual tests using the [`telnet`](https://linux.die.net/man/1/telnet) client, as shown below.
 We range from a small set of four A's to near a hundred.

 	<img src="Images/I4b.png" width=600>